Role

 PROBLEM

 To design a product that truly addressed the needs of veterinary clinics and pet owners, our team conducted extensive user research.
 Our goal was to deeply understand how information flowed between clinics and pet owners — and where it broke down.
-Here were some of the main questions we had:
+Here were some of the main questions we had asked the vets:

 This included interviews with over 20 veterinary professionals — vets, vet techs, and receptionists — to identify the most pressing challenges they faced in day-to-day operations.
 Here are the main pain points that we discovered: